 Second, stronger penalties were enacted for drivers who injured a pedestrian while walking in a cross-walk.
 This new law establishes a 12-month license suspension for a motorist who, while violating the right-of-way at crosswalks and in school zones, causes serious injury to another person.
 This law also went into effect on July 1, 2020.

 Finally, as I discussed a few months back, part of the city of Chicago’s 2021 budget included increased fines for drivers caught on speeder cameras driving 6 to 10 miles per hour over the speed limit.
 The plan states those driving six miles per hour over posted speed limits would get a warning.
 If a driver is caught twice, they would then receive a $35 ticket in the mail.
 This new ordinance took effect in 2021.

-If you or a loved one has been seriously injured in an Illinois traffic accident or Chicago truck accident, then call Chicago personal injury lawyer, Aaron J. Bryant, for a free legal consultation at 312-614-1076.
+If you or a loved one have been has been seriously injured in a Chicago truck crash or Chicago car accident, then call Chicago personal injury lawyer, Aaron J. Bryant, for a free legal consultation at 312-614-1076.